leaherb/CLSearch/README.md

-# craigslist-search-alert
+# CL-Search

+**CL-Search** is a microservce.
+I am building a system if microservices to, eventually, build an app to automate Craigslist searches that will notify the requestor of new search results.

 ## Purpose
 Automate [Craigslist](https://www.craigslist.org/about/sites){target="_blank"} searches.
 Store search results in a database.
-Use accumulated search results to discover trends and explore correlations.

 Any number of named searches (defined in **search_config.yml**) are initiated with each run of **search.py**.
 Search configurations can be archived (not included in a run), or activated (included in a run).